riogarrell/fedora-workstation-setup/README.md

 ## Installing NVIDIA driver
 1. System Update
-2. Disable extra boot devices
+2. Disable Extra Boot Devices
-    - System BIOS > BOOT Setting > Enable Fedora boot device only.
+    - System BIOS > BOOT Setting > Enable Fedora boot device only
 3. Determine GPU Model
+    - Open the terminal and do the command below.
         - Desktop: `/sbin/lspci | grep -e VGA`
         - Laptop: `/sbin/lspci | grep -e 3D`
 4. Secure Boot and Kernel
+    - Open the terminal and do the following command below.
-    - Download needed packages `sudo dnf install kmodtool akmods mokutil openssl -y`
+        - Download the needed packages: `sudo dnf install kmodtool akmods mokutil openssl -y`
-    - Generate driver key `sudo kmodgenca -a`
+        - Generate a driver key: `sudo kmodgenca -a`
-    - Enroll the key to MOK `sudo mokutil --import /etc/pki/akmods/certs/public_key.der` a prompt will ask you to create a password of the key to be use on MOK.
+        - Enroll the key to MOK: `sudo mokutil --import /etc/pki/akmods/certs/public_key.der` a prompt will ask you to create a password of the key to be use on MOK.
-    - Reboot the system `sudo systemctl reboot`
+        - Reboot the system: `sudo systemctl reboot`
-    - System will be booted on MOK mode
+    - MOK Mode, follow the steps below:
         1. Enroll MOK
         2. Continue
         3. Confirm the enrollment by selecting Yes